 Next comes the rhythm of the week where you can think through which activities are best suited to which days of the week.
 If you’ve been Waldorf homeschooling, particularly for kindergarten, you may have already incorporated this type of rhythm into your family in certain ways, like having a day for baking, one for painting, one for playdates etc. This often evolves during the elementary years into a day for errands, one for outside classes or activities, or a co-op.
 This, of course, varies from family to family and year to year.

 Take Action: It helps to map out your weekly rhythm on another sheet of large paper divided into the 7 days of the week.
-Add a few general time blocks like morning, midday, afternoon and evening as well as meal times.
-Then you can color in blocks for lessons in one color, for outings in another, mealtimes in yet another color.
+Add a few general time blocks like morning, midday, afternoon, and evening as well as meal times.
+Then you can color in blocks for lessons in one color, for outings in another, and mealtimes in yet another color.

 I like to hang this rhythm map on the wall for the whole family to see, along with the block schedule from Step One.
 This helps to remind me that we do have a plan.
 Even if things get off track, we can always come back to this!